liveview-native/live_view_native/guides/introduction/your-first-native-liveview.md

 Now that you've [installed LiveView Native](./installation.md), its time to create a LiveView that uses it.
-This guide explains how to create a basic LiveView module that can serve different templates to both web and native platforms while sharing non-template code between them.
+This guide explains how to create a basic LiveView module that can serve different templates to both HTML and native platforms while sharing non-template code between them.

 ## A basic LiveView